 Contemporary challenges in materials cut across the traditional lines of engineering and science.
 Methods of modern materials engineering rely on the mix of competence and knowledge, presence where the problems occur, effective testing and model building.
-This is reflected in the education, which provides for example advanced experimental equipment, modern software for materials simulation applied on real material problems.
-In labs, with real life problems provided by the industry, you will learn through a make and brake pedagogy, exploring the limits of new materials and concepts through experiments in both theory and practice.
-We also emphasise that interdisciplinary intercultural international communication and teamwork are essential parts in successful projects.
+This is reflected in the education, which provides, for example, advanced experimental equipment, modern software for materials simulation applied to real material problems.
+In labs, with real-life problems provided by the industry, you will learn through a make and brake pedagogy, exploring the limits of new materials and concepts through experiments in both theory and practice.
+We also emphasise that interdisciplinary intercultural international communication and teamwork are essential parts of successful projects.

 As a student, you will gain knowledge and skills to handle the complexity of materials problems and to find solutions to problems within the entire chain of a product from design, manufacturing and use to recycling.
 You will learn how to understand failures, select materials, develop processes and develop properties, making processes more efficient, cost-competitive, reliable and environmentally sustainable.